-Brandt, Rudolf, the son of a railway worker, was born on 02-06-1909, and raised in modest circumstances in the town o in Frankfurt an der Oder, was a SS officer and civil servant.
+Brandt, Rudolf Emil Hermann, born on 02-06-1909, in Frankfurt an der Oder, the son of a railway worker, and raised in modest circumstances in the town Frankfurt an der Oder, was a SS officer and civil servant.
 Brandt was Personal Administrative Officer to the Reichsführer-SS Heinrich Himmler.
 Brandt was a member of the student’s Stenography (shorthand) club at the Realgymnasium, and in 1927, at the age of 18, won a competition with a transcription speed of 360 syllables per minute.
 He attended the University of Berlin and the University of Jena (1928–1932), simultaneously working from 1928 to 1930 as a court reporter at the Provisional National Economic Council.
-Brandt would continue to practice stenography in the evenings with his colleague and former Frankfurt schoolmate Gerhard Herrgesell.
+Brandt would continue to practice stenography in the evenings with his colleague and former Frankfurt schoolmate Gerhard Herrgesell, the stenographer to Germany’s Supreme Headquarters Staff,.
 Brandt was awarded a Law Degree from the University of Jena in July 1933.
 He joined the Nazi party in January 1932, Nr NSDAP 1 331 536 and the SS in October 1933 Nr SS 129 771.
 By February 1934, Brandt and his skills in transcription were noticed by Himmler, who had him transferred to his staff.
 In 1936, Brandt was named Leiter des Persönlichen Stabes RFSS, and in 1937 Persönlicher Referent des RFSS, a position he held until May 1945.
 In this position Brandt handled Himmler’s entire correspondence with the exception of matters pertaining to the Waffen SS or the Police.
 Brandt would begin work at seven in the morning, no matter what time he had gone to bed the night before.
 Three or four hours of sleep were sufficient for him.
 As soon as Himmler had risen in the morning and washed, Brandt would go to him loaded with papers and files and while Himmler shaved he would read him the most important items of the morning’s mail.
 This was done with the greatest seriousness.
 The charge against Brandl was conspiracy to commit war crimes and crimes against humanity and membership in a criminal organization, the SS.
 He was found guilty, as he had been responsible for the administration and coordination of the experiments at the camps.
 SS Hauptsturmfùhrer, Josef Mengele “The Angle of Death” infamous for performing human experiments on camp inmates in Auschwitz, including children, for which Mengele was called the “Angel of Death”.

-Death and burial ground of Brandt, Rudolf Emil H.
+Death and burial ground of Brandt, Rudolf Emil Hermann.